The EKOR-stratification on the Siegel modular variety with parahoric level structure: Introduction

-For positive integers $m$ and $n$ with $m \geq n + 1$ we define the notion of an $(m, n)$-truncated displays that is inspired by the restricted local shtukas from \cite[Definition 5.3.1]{xiao-zhu}.
-The word \enquote{truncated} refers to the use of truncated Witt vectors, the numbers $m$ and $n$ roughly measures how truncated the module $M$ and the divided Frobenius $\Psi$ is.
-One should note that this notion of an $(m, n)$-truncated display is different from the notion of an $n$-truncated display as defined by Lau and Zink in \cite{lau-zink-18}, but see \Cref{rmk:relation-lau-zink} for a comparison.
-For us it will be crucial to work with the $(m, n)$-truncated objects, see \Cref{rmk:chains-lau-zink}.
+For positive integers $m$ and $n$ with $m \geq n + 1$, we define the notion of an $(m, n)$-truncated display that is inspired by the restricted local shtukas from \cite[Definition 5.3.1]{xiao-zhu}.
+The word \enquote{truncated} refers to the use of truncated Witt vectors; the numbers $m$ and $n$ roughly measure how truncated the module $M$ and the divided Frobenius $\Psi$ are.
+One should note that this notion of an $(m, n)$-truncated display is different from the notion of an $n$-truncated display as defined by Lau and Zink in \cite{lau-zink-18}; see \Cref{rmk:relation-lau-zink} for a comparison.
+For us it will be crucial to work with the $(m, n)$-truncated objects; see \Cref{rmk:chains-lau-zink}.

 The following theorem gives a relation between displays and $p$-divisible groups.